 - You must not be living with your parents or guardian.

 - And you must demonstrate to the court that emancipation is in your best interest.

 On the other hand, Kentucky child support laws allow parents to voluntarily terminate parental obligation.
 The idea is to get the custodial parent to agree for voluntary termination, then file a petition, and attend a court hearing for determination.

 Parental financial obligation-may also be terminated if the absentee parent cannot be found.
 Remember, the main determinant here is “the best interest of the child”.

 What are the implications of parental obligation termination?

 - The parent will no longer have any responsibility for the child.

 - You will have no say on how the child is raised.

 Lastly, terminating parental obligation does not clear child support arrears.

-Overall, Kentucky child support laws can get tricky to navigate, so our advice is, consult with a child support attorney in your area.
+Overall, Kentucky child support laws can get tricky to navigate, so our advice is if you’re unsure about the law consult with a child support attorney in your area (for free!)